aweymo-ui/vra_2025/content/2_ed.md

 {% include gallery-figure.html img="vra_12.png" alt="Panel from slide show of examples of archeological context photos with plastic bottles, parts of a toy, a shard of glass and a flint." caption="Examples of archeological context photos where we needed to extract the object from it's background" %}

 All of these projects were controlled context photographs of the object beside a ruler, possibly a color swatch, with varying backgrounds and lighting setups.
-The idea was to identify and extract the objects and, since different fellowship collaborators wanted these objects to be reproduced with both white and black backgrounds, we thought providing both of these options as well as a PNG file with a transparent background would work best.
+The idea was to identify and extract the objects and, since different fellowship collaborators wanted these objects to be reproduced with both white and black backgrounds, we thought providing both of these options as well as a PNG file with a transparent background would be optimal.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>